Cultural Office of Cluny: History and organization

 Strongly influenced by a text of Pius XII sent to artists in 1952 and Marthe Robin, Olivier Fenoy created and developed the OCC alongside Grégoire Molle.
 The name comes from a café in the Quartier Latin, "Le Petit Cluny", where the founders organized their first meetings and therefore has no connection with the Abbey of Cluny.
 In 1973, "the community of Cluny" or "missionaries of hope" was created by hundreds of people who wanted to permanently live this lifestyle.
-The charter accompanying the association's statutes requires to members celibacy and chastity.
-Postulants, novices, and engaged must give their goods to the community.
 The first artistic creation of the group was "Un Caprice" by Alfred de Musset.
 Students centers were quickly created.
 The OCC has acutellement about ten centers throughout France (Palis, Entrevaux, Château de Machy, Center Le Brûlaire, etc...).
 It publishes a quarterly magazine named Le Courrier: Nouvelles de Cluny.

 In 1972, the Secretary of State for Youth and Sports granted to the OCC a provisional approval as an organization of popular education.
 This approval was withdrawn in 1982, then reinstated by the State Council in 1990.